 As is often the case in a small town, Verona doesn't have a public transportation system that people use for their commute.

-The education level of Verona citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.92% of adults 25 and older in Verona have a college degree.
+In terms of college education, Verona is nearly on par with the US average for all cities of 21.84%: 18.92% of adults 25 and older in Verona have a bachelor's degree or advanced degree.

 The per capita income in Verona in 2022 was $39,631, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $158,524 for a family of four.
 However, Verona contains both very wealthy and poor people as well.